 ...AND SO ARE STUDENT ACTIVITIES

 To their detriment, some students overemphasize grades.
-You also need to develop your “people skills.”
+You also need to develop your “people skills,” which is harder to do now that many courses are taught online.

-Join your accounting club or society and the honorary accounting fraternity, Beta Alpha Psi, if your school is a member of the American Association of Collegiate Schools of Business.
-To develop leadership skills, volunteer to serve as an officer.
-Balance your academic efforts with other activities, such as community service, intramural sports, student government, or pursuit of personal interests.
+Join your accounting club or the honorary accounting fraternity, Beta Alpha Psi, if your school is a member of the American Association of Collegiate Schools of Business.
+To develop leadership skills, plan to serve as an officer.
+Create your own club.
+Volunteer to help low-income families with tax returns.
+Balance your academic efforts with other activities, such as community service, intramural sports, student government, or the pursuit of personal interests.

 SHOULD YOU GO FOR A MASTER’S DEGREE?

-Just as your bachelor’s degree is an investment in your future, so too is a master’s (MA, MS, or MBA).
+Just as your bachelor’s degree is an investment in your future, so is a master’s degree (MA, MS, or MBA).

 Your employer will have higher expectations as a result of your additional training.
-This usually translates into more opportunities, more responsibility, faster promotion, and higher compensation.
+Usually this translates into better assignments, more responsibility, faster promotion, and higher compensation.

-Listed positions in employment ads frequently require a master’s; the CPA, CMA, and/or CIA designation; and several years of experience for accounting executive positions, such as controller or treasurer.
+Positions for advanced employment frequently require (a) a master’s; (b) the CPA, CMA, and/or CIA designation; and (c) several years of experience for accounting executive positions or managerial positions, such as controller or treasurer.
 Adding the EA designation will show your proficiency in tax matters.

-Once you are working long hours in a specialized role, resuming the role of a student is not easy.
-Stay in school until your educational goals have been met, if possible.
+Once you begin working long hours in a specialized field, resuming the role of a student is not easy.
+It’s best to stay in school until your educational goals have been met, if possible.

 Considering the Cost

 Education is the best investment you will make!
-The amount and availability of financial support can be an impediment to continued schooling, but borrowing funds to pursue a higher level of education is generally a prudent financial decision.
+The amount and availability of financial support can be an impediment to continued education, but borrowing funds to pursue a higher level of education is generally a prudent financial decision, especially if you graduate with an accounting degree.
 A part-time job will also help defray some of your costs.

 Many professionals attend graduate school on a part-time basis (evenings, weekends) if circumstances did not allow them to do so before entering the work force.
-These programs offer a chance to interact with your peers who have similar interests and aspirations.
+These programs provide a chance to interact with peers who have similar interests and aspirations.
 An added benefit of attending graduate school part-time is learning from the work experience of classmates with various backgrounds, which significantly enriches class discussion.
+Your employer may also offer tuition assistance if the education furthers your employment with the company.

 THE BASICS OF LEARNING AND UNDERSTANDING